Pavneet-Sing/room-demo-repo/README.md

 |-------------------- | ------------------ |

-This repository is divided into three independent modules which can be labelled as per complexity, based on underlying architecture and libs as:
+This repository is divided into three independent modules which can be labeled as per complexity, based on underlying architecture and libs as:

 #### [room-demo-kotlin-mvvm-dagger](room-demo-kotlin-mvvm-dagger): Advance